AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/faq.md

 If you are sure that your device is using AdGuard Home as its default DNS server, but the problem persists, it may be due to a misconfiguration of AdGuard Home.
 Please check and make sure that:

-1. You have enabled the *Block domains using filters and hosts files* setting on the *Settings → General settings* page.
+1. You have enabled the *Block domains using filters and hosts files* setting on the *Settings* → *General settings* page.

-1. You have enabled the appropriate security mechanisms, such as Parental Control, on the *Settings → General settings* page.
+1. You have enabled the appropriate security mechanisms, such as Parental Control, on the same page.

-1. You have enabled the appropriate filters on the *Filters → DNS blocklists* page.
+1. You have enabled the appropriate filters on the *Filters* → *DNS blocklists* page.

-1. You don’t have any exception rule lists that may allow the requests enabled on the *Filters → DNS allowlists* page.
+1. You don’t have any exception rule lists that may allow the requests enabled on the *Filters* → *DNS allowlists* page.

-1. You don’t have any DNS rewrites that may interfere on the *Filters → DNS rewrites* page.
+1. You don’t have any DNS rewrites that may interfere on the *Filters* → *DNS rewrites* page.

-1. You don’t have any custom filtering rules that may interfere on the *Filters → Custom filtering rules* page.
+1. You don’t have any custom filtering rules that may interfere on the *Filters* → *Custom filtering rules* page.

 ## Where can I view the logs? {#logs}